MartaRF3/aircraft-scheduling/README.md

 ## Storybook

-This WebApp includes a storie pro component integrated with MockServiceWorker in order to catch APICalls and mock them. (https://mswjs.io/ and https://www.npmjs.com/package/msw-storybook-addon)
+This WebApp includes a story pro component integrated with MockServiceWorker in order to catch APICalls and mock them. (https://mswjs.io/ and https://www.npmjs.com/package/msw-storybook-addon)

 Also is integrated snapshottesting pro story, the snapshots pro story will be created by npm run test.
+Which will allow us create unit testing easy from our stories.
 (https://www.npmjs.com/package/@storybook/addon-storyshots)

 ## HTTP client